 Can I Moisten Dried Spackle?

-If you accidentally left your spackle container open and it gets dry, you need not panic.
+You need not panic if you accidentally leave your spackle container open and it gets dry.
 You can moisten your spackle and able to use it again.
-When spackle gets exposed to the air, it dries up.
-You can moisten it by adding water.
-However, you can’t moisten spackle that has already dried on your repair patch.
+When the spackle gets exposed to the air, it dries up.
+You can get it by adding water.
+However, you can’t moisten the dried spackle on your repair patch.
 It’s not like it is impossible, but it’s not recommended.

 If you made an error on your patch job, it’s better to sand down the surface and start over.
-When moistening the spackle, simply place water onto the spackle and not mix water into the spackle.
+When moistening the spackle, place water onto the spackle, and do not mix water into the spackle.

 To moisten your spackle,

-- After adding a few water increments, get a putty knife, and start breaking up the spackle chunks.
-You must continue mixing and breaking up the mixture until all lumps are gone.
-While in the process, if you need more water, it would help if you added only one tablespoon at a time.
+- After adding a few water increments, get a putty knife and break up the spackle chunks.
+You must continue mixing and breaking up until all lumps are gone.
+While in the process, if you need more water, it would help if you add only one tablespoon at a time.

-- You can always add more water but ensure not to add excess water because it’s impossible to remove the excess water
+- You can always add more water but ensure not to add excess water because it’s impossible to remove it.

 How Hard Does Spackle Dry?